-More detailed guidance about electoral offences can be found in the guidance for candidates and agents, which is available to download from the Electoral Commission's website (PDF).
+More detailed guidance about electoral offences can be found in the guidance for candidates and agents, which is available to download from the electoral commission website (PDF).

 The Code has been sent to all registered political parties in Great Britain, and Returning Officers will draw it to the attention of all candidates and parties contesting elections.